tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/内核功能/内核版本更新动态_intl_en.md

 - Fixed the issue where when multiple tables had complex foreign key dependencies and the foreign key attribute was `ON DELETE CASCADE`, the corresponding record in a child table might be deleted twice when a record was delete in its parent table with DELETE.
 - Fixed the issue where the process exited due to operations such as CREATE USER in a read-only instance.
 - Fixed the issue where SHOW VOLUME STATUS in a read-only instance might trigger an assertion failure.
-- Fixed the issue where a read-only instance had exceptional query results and crashed when DDL operations were performed in partitioned tables frequently.
+- Fixed the issue where a read-only instance had abnormal query results and crashed when DDL operations were performed in partitioned tables frequently.
 - Fixed the issue where the process crashed during historical version construction when an read-only instance scanned a purged undo log.

 ### 2.0.13